villalbamartin/radiobot/Readme.md

 ```

 Note, however, that `mimic3` requires Python 3.9.
 If you have Python 3.11 the
-best alternative is to use [Miniforge](https://github.com/conda-forge/miniforge).
+best alternative is to use [Miniforge](https://github.com/conda-forge/miniforge)
+to install an earlier version.
 Once installed, you can create a Conda environment with the command:

 ```